Puerto Galera, Philippines

 We tried to hold on as much we could.
 The crew desperately assisted each passenger.
 Once on the boat, we were told to immediately take our seats and to spread out.
 Passengers have to be evenly distributed.
 There is a conspicuous sign reminding passengers to wear or hold on to their life jackets.
 As we are getting ready to travel, the crew distributed the life jackets.
 Given the present sea condition, everyone was more than willing to wear them!
 No one has to be told twice.

 As we took the fifteen (15) minute ride to the resort, I was reminded of Majayjay.
 The green surroundings, the lush vegetation and the very provincial feel are reminiscent of Majayjay.
-While we were travelling the roads to the resort, I have noticed the simplicity of Puerto.
-Actually, this is the very first time that I was able to experience travelling the outskirts of Puerto.
+While we were traveling the roads to the resort, I have noticed the simplicity of Puerto.
+Actually, this is the very first time that I was able to experience traveling the outskirts of Puerto.
 The weather has also improved.
 The sun began to show its light and presence.
-Along the way, I saw some bike riders and back packers enjoying the country side.
+Along the way, I saw some bike riders and backpackers enjoying the countryside.
 This short ride to the white beach resort showed a different perspective of Puerto.
 Honestly, we are beginning to enjoy the ride.
 I would say that this is one of the treats of going to Puerto in August.
 I have not experienced this during my summer trips here.

 |White Beach Resort in August|